 Author and spokesperson

-Thor saw himself as a scholar, and he spent the better part of his life behind a desk, either at home writing, or at libraries the world over, in search of and to advance new knowledge.
+Thor Heyerdahl spent the better part of his life behind a desk, either at home writing, or at libraries the world over, in search of and to advance new knowledge.
 He published many books and over fifty scholarly articles.
 Heyerdahl may not always have been right, but the essence of science lies in posing questions, and the questions Thor Heyerdahl posed are still of scholarly interest today.

 Most people remember Thor Heyerdahl as a great communicator.
+Thor’s ability to connect with people and engage them in conversations, was unique.
 He penned fourteen popular science books, many of them best-sellers.
-Gyldendal Norsk Forlag first published his Kon-Tiki Ekspedisjonen / The Kon-Tiki Expedition in 1948.
-Sales were brisk, first in Sweden and then in England, and to date, several tens of millions of copies of this book have sold worldwide.
+Gyldendal Norsk Forlag first published his The Kon-Tiki Expedition in 1948, selling tens of millions of copies worldwide.
 The film Kon-Tiki won an Academy Award in 1951 for best documentary film, and the film about the Ra expeditions was also an Academy Award nominee.